Categorical action filtrations via localization and the growth as a symplectic invariant: Categorical pseudo-compactifications

 We highlight the following corollaries of \Cref{thm:growthisdimsupp}.

-\begin{cor} The growth functions for pairs of objects $(L,L')$ on $D^b(U)$ (whose categorical compactification is given by by a pair $(X,D)$ as above) satisfy triangle inequality, i.e. if one has an exact triangle $L\to L'\to L''\to L[1]$, then $\gr_{K,L''}\leq\gr_{K,L}+\gr_{K,L'}$. \end{cor} In particular, one can define a global growth invariant for this category, as the growth function of a generator.
+\begin{cor} The growth functions for pairs of objects $(L,L')$ on $D^b(U)$ (whose categorical compactification is given by by a pair $(X,D)$ as above) satisfy triangle inequality (up to scaling equivalence), i.e. if one has an exact triangle $L\to L'\to L''\to L[1]$, then $\gr_{K,L''}\leq\gr_{K,L}+\gr_{K,L'}$. \end{cor} In particular, one can define a global growth invariant for this category, as the growth function of a generator.
 Up to a constant, it dominates all growth functions $\gr_{K,L}$.

 \begin{cor} The growth $\gr_{K,L}$ is either constant, or at least linear. \end{cor}